Ceylon Workers' Congress: Organisation

 The political potentiality of the Indian Tamil workers and the CIC led by Thondaman were viewed as threats to the power of the ruling United National Party.
 Another view was that the enfranchisement of the Indian workers would interfere with the representation of the Kandyan Sinhalese in the legislature.
 However, the main reason for the disenfranchisement was the fear of political leaders like Senanayake (and even Ponnambalam) that the estate sector would become a prey to the Marxist movement.
 The left movement was militant and had a public image which concealed that its political strength was minuscule.
 However, the political leaders of the era had a more pessimistic prognosis.

 Even though the Donoughmore Constitution had granted universal franchise to Ceylonese, this was not applied to the Indian Estate Tamils, due to opposition from caste-conscious Colombo Tamils, vote conscious Kandyan Sinhalese, as well as due to the general opposition to any form of universal franchise.
 The latter was named "mob rule" by Arunachalam Ponnambalam.
 Thus, even by 1939, only a fraction of the Hill-country Tamils had been granted the franchise.
-The fear of Marxist control of the estates, as well as the pressure of Kandyan politicians, led to attempts to not to extend citizenship to the Indian Tamils of the newly independent nation, except under very stringent conditions.
+The fear of Marxist control of the estates, as well as the pressure of Kandyan politicians, led to attempts not to extend citizenship to the Indian Tamils of the newly independent nation, except under very stringent conditions.
 In effect, the Ceylon Citizenship Act of 1948 and the Indian and Pakistani Residents (Citizenship) Act No.3 of 1949 were passed by the Sri Lankan Parliament and simply reinforced the status quo of the harsher pre-Donoughmore era prior to Universal Franchise (see Sri Lanka Tamils (Indian origin) for more details of dis-enfranchisement).

 Thondaman opposed those laws and argued that most of the Indians were permanent residents and were the sons and daughters of the soil as are the Sinhalese or the "Malabar Tamils".
 The Marxist politicians criticised the move as an act of capitalist-imperialist lackeys, while S.J.V.
 Chelvanayakam the criticised the government as a Sinhala extremist regime, and branded Ponnambalam a traitor.

 Thondaman's political organization staged a non-violent satyagraha campaign against the implementation of citizenship laws and boycotted them for a period of time.
 Since 1952, the Indian Tamils could not elect any representative to the Parliament as their voting strength was drastically reduced.